ibm-cloud-docs/vmwaresolutions/vmonic/cloud-infra-acct-req.md

 Your {{site.data.keyword.cloud_notm}} infrastructure account must be a Virtual Routing and Forwarding (VRF) account.
 If your account is non-VRF, you must convert it to a VRF account.
 It is also recommended to enable your VRF account for using service endpoints.

-For more information, seethe followingg procedures.
+For more information, see the following procedures:
 * [Virtual routing and forwarding on {{site.data.keyword.cloud_notm}}](/docs/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud)
 * [Converting to VRF](/docs/direct-link?topic=direct-link-what-happens-during-the-account-conversion-process)
 * [Enabling service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint)